redpanda-data/terraform-provider-redpanda/README.md

 Command: `make teardown`

-This command uses the same `TF_CONFIG_DIR` as the `standup` command to ensure it targets the correct resources.
+This command uses the same `TF_CONFIG_DIR` as the `apply` command to ensure it targets the correct resources.

 ### Development Commands